MeikaPonnan/T1A3/readme.md

 Reference the chosen style guide appropriately.

-### Develop a list of features that will be included in the application.
-It must include:
+### Features included in the application:
-- at least THREE features
+- Allows user to add stocks and ask users for name of the stock, number of shares bought, buying price and selling price.
-- describe each feature
+- Allows user to search for certain stock with writing the name for the stock, which then display all the info about the stock.

-Note: Ensure that your features above allow you to demonstrate your understanding of the following language elements and concepts:
+- Allows user to view all stocks in the csv file.
-- use of variables and the concept of variable scope
+- Allows user to remove and edit stocks.
-- loops and conditional control structures
+- Calculates the profit and loss of the stocks which is included when user search for the stock or views all the stock info.

-- error handling
+### Planning:

-### Develop an implementation plan which:
+Develop an implementation plan which:
 - outlines how each feature will be implemented and a checklist of tasks for each feature
 - prioritise the implementation of different features, or checklist items within a feature
 - provide a deadline, duration or other time indicator for each feature or checklist/checklist-item